-During the year the Group acquired 51% interest in Sunshine Seedlings Services (Pty) Ltd. The total goodwill of R29 137 808 represents the excess of the cost of the acquired business.
+During the year the Group acquired 51% interest in Sunshine Seedlings Services (Pty) Ltd. The total goodwill of R29 137 808 represents the excess of the cost of the acquisition over the fair value of the net identifiable assets and liabilities assumed of the acquired business.
 Refer to note 9.